pan-roy/pan-roy.github.io/_posts/2024-03-29-trial-balance.md

 ## Steps

-**Requirements**: existing Xero account, local Python interpreter, Windows, basic Python knowledge.
+**Requirements**: existing Xero account, Python.

-Assuming you have registered a Xero account, either with the default demo company or a linked actual company, you will need to create a long-term connection between your local computer and Xero.
+Assuming you have registered a Xero account, either with the default demo company or an actual company, our first step is to create a long-term connection between our local computer and Xero.

 Click [here](https://www.youtube.com/watch?v=t0DgAMgN8VY&list=WL&index=3) should you be interested in a detailed video tutorial (courtesy of [Edgecate](https://www.youtube.com/@edgecate)).

+For a simplified walkthrough, please refer the following instructions.

 To set up your Python environment, ensure Python is installed.
-Then, install the necessary package dependencies for the script to function.
+Then, you will need to install the necessary package dependencies for the script to function.
 It's advisable to create a virtual environment for better dependency management.

 To create a virtual environment, open a PowerShell terminal and use the ```cd``` command to navigate to the directory where you want to set up your scripts.
 For example: